MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Functions_OutputTypeAttribute.md

 ## Long description

-The OutputType attribute lists the .NET types of objects that the functions returns.
+The **OutputType** attribute lists the .NET types of objects that the functions returns.
 You can use its optional ParameterSetName parameter to list different output types for each parameter set.

-The OutputType attribute is supported on simple and advanced functions.
-It is independent of the CmdletBinding attribute.
+The **OutputType** attribute is supported on simple and advanced functions.
+It's independent of the **CmdletBinding** attribute.

-The OutputType attribute provides the value of the OutputType property of the **System.Management.Automation.FunctionInfo** object that the `Get-Command` cmdlet returns.
+The **OutputType** attribute provides the value of the **OutputType** property of the **System.Management.Automation.FunctionInfo** object that the `Get-Command` cmdlet returns.

-The OutputType attribute value is only a documentation note.
-It is not derived from the function code or compared to the actual function output.
+The **OutputType** attribute value is only a documentation note.
+It's not derived from the function code or compared to the actual function output.
 As such, the value might be inaccurate.

 ## Syntax

-The OutputType attribute of functions has the following syntax:
+The **OutputType** attribute of functions has the following syntax:

 ```
 [OutputType([<TypeLiteral>], ParameterSetName="<Name>")]